melezhik/swat/README.md

 Swat allow you to call one story from another, using notion of swat modules.

 Swat modules are reusable swat stories.
-Swat never execute swat modules directly, instead you have to to call ones from your swat story.
-Story calling another story is a _upstream story_, story is being called is a _downstream_ story.
+Swat never executes swat modules directly, instead you have to call swat module from your swat story.
+Story calling another story is named a _upstream story_, story is being called is named a _downstream_ story.
 ( This kind of analogy is taken from Jenkins CI )